cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 Self-closing tags or void elements are that don't require a closing tag.
 These are elements such as 'img' or 'link'.
 You generally use them in situations where the structure of the element don't require a closing tag.
 For example, with an image tag, you include all necessary information to direct to the image in the element line.
 However, not all in-line elements are void elements.

 ## Q11 - What is autofilling and why is it important?
+Autofilling is the person designing the website and the browser's ability and permission to fill in field values that have been previously filled in.
+It's important to specify whether field values should be autofilled or not because sometimes field values are for sensitive information such as passwords.
+Autofilling is also important because it allows the user to save specific field value inputs in their browser and reuse them.

 ## Q12 - Which attributes are always present in an img element?